simonecorsi/awesome/README.md

 *   [webpack/webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
 Packs many modules into a few bundled assets.
 Code Splitting allows for loading parts of the application on demand.
 Through "loaders", modules can be CommonJs, AMD, ES6 modules, CSS, Images, JSON, Coffeescript, LESS, ... and your custom stuff.

-*   [mongoose-unique-validator/mongoose-unique-validator](https://github.com/mongoose-unique-validator/mongoose-unique-validator) - mongoose-unique-validator is a plugin which adds pre-save validation for unique fields within a Mongoose schema.

 *   [babel/minify](https://github.com/babel/minify) - :scissors: An ES6+ aware minifier based on the Babel toolchain (beta)

 *   [andywer/webpack-blocks](https://github.com/andywer/webpack-blocks) - 📦 Configure webpack using functional feature blocks.